citygml4j/citygml4j/README.md

 citygml4j
 =========

-citygml4j is a Java class library and API for facilitating work with the [OGC City Geography Markup Language (CityGML)](http://www.opengeospatial.org/standards/citygml). citygml4j makes it easy to read, process, and write CityGML datasets, and to develop CityGML-aware software applications.
+citygml4j is an open source Java class library and API for facilitating work with the [OGC City Geography Markup Language (CityGML)](http://www.opengeospatial.org/standards/citygml). citygml4j makes it easy to read, process, and write CityGML datasets, and to develop CityGML-aware software applications.

 License
 -------